 Five states have enacted compensation statutes.
-Arizona has enacted an administrative appeals process that is limited to the removal or modification of exactions imposed by a city or county in connection with the granting of a permit.
-168 Mississippi requires that just compensation be paid for regulation of agricultural and forest land causing a 40 percent diminution in value.
-169 The similar law in Louisiana is triggered by a 20 percent diminution.
-170 Both statutes refer to the "affected" land or "part" of land.
+Arizona has enacted an administrative appeals process that is limited to the removal or modification of exactions imposed by a city or county in connection with the granting of a permit.187 Mississippi requires that just compensation be paid for regulation of agricultural and forest land causing a 40 percent diminution in value.188 The similar law in Louisiana is triggered by a 20 percent diminution.189 Both statutes refer to the "affected" land or "part" of land.
 The two state laws having the greatest potential for property rights protection are those of Texas and Florida.
 Both are too new, however, for a meaningful assessment of their costs or benefits.

-The 1995 Texas Private Real Property Rights Preservation Act171 provides that an owner may sue for takings damages when an act of the state or a political subdivision results in at least a 25 percent diminution in the value of real property.
-172 However, the provision is hedged with broadly defined exceptions for actions to regulate floodplain development, to carry out federal mandates, and the like.
-In what might be the only reported case to date, a municipal utility district prevailed because the court determined that the standby fee it levied against undeveloped property came under the exception for localities acting responsibly to fulfill state mandates.
-173
+The 1995 Texas Private Real Property Rights Preservation Act190 provides that an owner may sue for takings damages when an act of the state or a political subdivision results in at least a 25 percent diminution in the value of real property.191 However, the provision is hedged with broadly defined exceptions for actions to regulate floodplain development, to carry out federal mandates, and the like.
+In what might be the only reported case to date, a municipal utility district prevailed because the court determined that the standby fee it levied against undeveloped property came under the exception for localities acting responsibly to fulfill state mandates.192

-Florida's Bert J. Harris, Jr., Private Property Rights Protection Act174 is the most innovative of the state property rights statutes.
-Takings impact assessment statutes define a "taking" using current U.S. Supreme Court rulings.
-Thus, most regulatory takings are excluded from the outset.

-Compensation is triggered not by a set percentage of loss-25 percent of the value of the property, for example-but by the imposition of an "inordinate burden."
-175
+Florida's Bert J. Harris, Jr., Private Property Rights Protection Act193 is the most innovative of the state property rights statutes.
+Compensation is triggered not by a set percentage of loss-25 percent of the value of the property, for example-but by the imposition of an "inordinate burden."194

 The terms "inordinate burden" or "inordinately burdened" mean that an action of one or more governmental entities has directly restricted or limited the use of real property such that the property owner is permanently unable to attain the reasonable, investment-backed expectation for the existing use of the real property or a vested right to a specific use of the real property with respect to the real property as a whole, or that the property owner is left with existing or vested uses that are unreasonable such that the property owner bears permanently a disproportionate share of a burden imposed for the good of the public, which in fairness should be borne by the public at large.
-The terms "inordinate burden" or "inordinately burdened" do not include temporary impacts to real property; impacts to real property occasioned by governmental abatement, prohibition, prevention, or remediation of a public nuisance at common law or a noxious use of private property; or impacts to real property caused by an action of a governmental entity taken to grant relief to a property owner under this section 176
+The terms "inordinate burden" or "inordinately burdened" do not include temporary impacts to real property; impacts to real property occasioned by governmental abatement, prohibition, preThe two state laws having the greatest potential for property rights protection are those of Texas and Florida.
+Congress certainly has the power to legislate against the abuse of private property by the federal government or by state and local programs employing federal funds. vention, or remediation of a public nuisance at common law or a noxious use of private property; or impacts to real property caused by an action of a governmental entity taken to grant relief to a property owner under this section.195

-This provision tracks, in part, the Supreme Court's case law, particularly the "investment-backed expectations" language of Penn Central.177 However, the "disproportionate share of a burden imposed for the good of the public" language is new.
+This provision tracks, in part, the Supreme Court's case law, particularly the "investment-backed expectations" language of Penn Central.196 However, the "disproportionate share of a burden imposed for the good of the public" language is new.
 While its rhetoric tracks the previously quoted "fairness and justice" language of Armstrong v.
-United States, 178 the language of the Florida act seems to go beyond mere "aspiration" by establishing real legal rights:
+United States,197 the language of the Florida act seems to go beyond mere "aspiration" by establishing real legal rights: